bartholomewBob/report-predators-extension/README.md

 ![](https://github.com/bartholomewBob/report-predators-extension/blob/main/showcase.gif)

+## Installing Extension Folder
+1. From the top of this github repository, click the "Code" button, and click "Download ZIP" at the bottom
+2. You can create an extension folder wherever you want, but it's preferable that you create it somewhere that won't change, as changing the extension folder location will reset all your extension storage which will clear all your report history and DSA information
+3. Locate the ZIP file that you just downloaded, it can be found in the Downloads folder or wherever you downloaded it, and then move it inside the extension folder that you just created
+4. Extract the ZIP file into that same directory by running "Extract Here" or "Extract All" and selecting the same directory

 ## Installing Python & PIP (if not installed)
 1. Install python from the official website https://www.python.org/downloads/
 2. Download get-pip.py from an official source, here's one: https://bootstrap.pypa.io/get-pip.py
-3. Open a command prompt and navigate to where the get-pip.py file is
+3. Open a command prompt and navigate to where the get-pip.py file is using the `cd` command, for example if the get-pip.py file is in this directory `C:/Users/Bob/Downloads` you can do `cd C:/Users/Bob/Downloads` to navigate to that directory
-4. Run the get-pip.py file
+4. Run the get-pip.py file by running either of these commands in the same command prompt that has navigated to the file's directory.

 ```bash
 python get-pip.py